Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Saint John Bosco, Memoirs of the Oratory of Saint Francis de Sales from 1815 to 1855 (New Rochelle, NY: Salesiana Publishers, 2010).

-In 1988, to mark the centenary of John Bosco’s death, Pope John Paul II wrote a letter to the Salesians praising St John Bosco’s unique contribution to the lives of young people throughout the world and to the field of education, especially through his educational method known as the “preventive system.”
-He urged today’s Salesians to rediscover, renew and update their understanding of this innovative approach, the substance of which remains intact because it draws its inspiration “from the transcendent pedagogy of God.”[i]
+In 1988, to mark the centenary of John Bosco’s death, Pope John Paul II wrote a letter to the Salesians praising St. John Bosco’s unique contribution to the lives of young people throughout the world and to the field of education, especially through his educational method known as the “preventive system.”
+He urged today’s Salesians to rediscover, renew, and update their understanding of this innovative approach, the substance of which remains intact because it draws its inspiration “from the transcendent pedagogy of God.”[i]

 Keys to the Hearts of Youth was written in response to the Pope’s invitation to a rediscovery.
-In it, Father Paul Avallone, an experienced Salesian educator and writer, explains the theory and practice of St John Bosco’s preventive system, linking its inception to the experiences of the saint’s early life and in particular to a series of dreams, the first of which he had when he was only nine years old.
+In it, Father Paul Avallone, an experienced Salesian educator and writer, explains the theory and practice of St. John Bosco’s preventive system, linking its inception to the experiences of the saint’s early life and in particular to a series of dreams, the first of which he had when he was only nine years old.
 Memoirs of the Oratory of Saint Francis de Sales from 1815 to 1855 was written by St. John Bosco himself, at the insistence of Pope Pius IX who recognized his holiness in his extraordinary work and life, and in the dreams that inspired him.
 Although Bosco was very reluctant to write his memoirs—putting it off for several years—his obedience to the Pope eventually compelled him to begin.
 He envisaged the memoirs as fatherly advice for his beloved Salesian sons, to help them know him better, to “overcome problems in the future by learning from the past” and “to make known how God has always been our guide” (30).
 The small volume was first published in English in 1989 and provides compelling insight into the mind and growth of the saint, not to mention the evolution of his educational idea.

 John Bosco was not an “educationalist” or theoretician, but a practitioner.
 He began to educate in response to his dreams (which urged him to teach virtue to a crowd of ragamuffins through gentleness and to “win the hearts of these friends by sweetness and charity”) and developed a method through trial and error, as he worked to save and to educate the alienated youth of industrial Turin.
-Starting with some boys recently released from prison and a few young men whom he befriended, John Bosco eventually housed and schooled hundreds of abandoned boys, guiding them to become “good Christians and useful citizens” by teaching them to read and write, playing games with them, instructing them in their faith, training them for work and helping them to find jobs.
-His school at Valdocco, guided by his preventive system, became the centre of his mission, and grew into a center for academic, creative and vocational training as well as a model for Salesian schools throughout the world.
+Starting with some boys recently released from prison and a few young men whom he befriended, John Bosco eventually housed and schooled hundreds of abandoned boys, guiding them to become “good Christians and useful citizens” by teaching them to read and write, playing games with them, instructing them in their faith, training them for work, and helping them to find jobs.
+His school at Valdocco, guided by his preventive system, became the center of his mission, and grew into a center for academic, creative, and vocational training as well as a model for Salesian schools throughout the world.

 Avallone points out that Bosco’s preventive system was not particularly innovative, drawing as it did on the ideas of other contemporary educators who were questioning the repressive or punitive system of education so prevalent in European schools at the time.
 Bosco however was concerned with bringing Christ to the heart of the child and stressed that education was a “matter of the heart,” a matter of love.
 This emphasis meant, and still means, that his “system” had always to be flexible, capable of adapting to the needs and circumstances of the students in his care.
-His belief was that through the three tenets of his preventive system—namely Reason, Religion and Loving Kindness—he could “appeal to the resources of intelligence, love and desire for God which everyone has in the depths of his being.”
+His belief was that through the three tenets of his preventive system—namely Reason, Religion, and Loving Kindness—he could “appeal to the resources of intelligence, love and desire for God which everyone has in the depths of his being.”
 His conviction was that by creating a loving family atmosphere, he could guide his students towards a joyful and meaningful life, helping them experience the Gospel message through recreation, prayer, work, joy, and above all love.

 By “Reason,” John Bosco referred to the need for a teacher to both teach and practice reason.
 He was, in particular, challenging the authoritarian pedagogical approach of the day, in which the teacher had little inclination to apply reason in dealing with the often impulsive and thoughtless actions of the young.
 Bosco sought to encourage teachers to understand their students—understanding, that is, their motives and enthusiasms, so that the teacher might start from “where they are.”
 Teachers must “walk alongside” their students, spending time with them, being available to them, and joining them in their activities and moments of recreation.
 In this way, thought Bosco, a teacher could nurture a creative and dynamic rapport in which the students knew explicitly that they were loved.
 (How often do teachers today shy away from such informal contact, “graced moments” as John Bosco called them, overburdened by paperwork, fearing legal repercussions, or lacking the confidence that the young would value their involvement!)